Skip to content

 With unprecedented benefits like the ability to replace fossil-fuels with clean electrification, RDH is the technology of choice for the heavy industrial production of steel, iron, cement and chemicals.

-Benefits of RDH
+Benefits of RotoDynamic Heater

 Application: Electrically driven heater to replace fossil fuel burning in high temperature processes